MostlyArmless/azul/README.md

    - You can't place tiles in a row if:
      - The row is already full
      - The row already contains different colored tiles
+     - The corresponding wall row already has that color
    - Any tiles you can't place go to your floor line
    - Once you start placing tiles, you must place all tiles of that color from your holding area